8 Things to Consider When Writing an ECM Request for Proposal (RFP)

 An RFP is a vehicle that allows both the buyer and the vendor to establish a dialogue and to work from the same set of rules, requirements, schedules, and information.
 The opportunity to have this dialogue is an important element in the process because requirements are not always clear and the vendor, as the expert in a given technology, is allowed to question and interpret what is being requested by the buyer.
 Conversely, the buyer has the opportunity to question and clarify issues in vendor proposals to ensure that the product fits the need.

-ECM is a diverse set of technologies that can work together but you can also buy and use only one application.
-ECM – Enterprise Content Management applications can be:
+ECM is a diverse set of technologies that can work together, but you can also buy and use only one application.
+Enterprise Content Management applications can include:

-If you don’t understand the above, your first stop should be www.aiim.org and the Resource Center.
-Many RFPs specify all technologies but the work is actually limited to an imaging system or a electronic document management system.
+Many RFPs specify all technologies, but the work is actually limited to an imaging system or an electronic document management system.
 Requiring technologies that will not be used will up your costs considerably.

-Too often we see RFPs without any functional/business requirements (#2 above) or RFPs with 500 “question” or “statement” requirements taken from a list found on an Internet site or “borrowed” from another RFP.
-If you don’t do your homework and gather “your” requirements (by interviewing users) vendors will hammer you with questions and you will be forced to do the work anyway.
+Too often, we see RFPs without any functional/business requirements (#2 above) or RFPs with 500 “question” or “statement” requirements taken from a list found on an Internet site or “borrowed” from another RFP.
+If you don’t do your homework and gather “your” requirements (by interviewing users), vendors will hammer you with questions, and you will be forced to do the work anyway.
 Functional Requirements state a fact or a need such as “ACME has 200 million paper documents with no programmatic way to identify the document type or content of the document and no way to control its life cycle.”
-A recent government RFP, for a small system, had 4 extensions to the due date and over 140 questions – how much extra work is involved in responding to 140 questions, some of which caused a change in requirements!
-Do your homework or the vendors will do it for you.
+A recent government RFP, for a small system, had four extensions to the due date and over 140 questions – how much extra work is involved in responding to 140 questions, some of which caused a change in requirements!
+Do your homework, or the vendors will do it for you.

-I can tell you from experience that reading 10 or so proposals that have no common organization is incredibly difficult, time consuming, frustrating, but you get the idea.
+I can tell you from experience that reading ten or so proposals that have no common organization is incredibly difficult, time-consuming, frustrating, but you get the idea.
 In your RFP, tell vendors how they must organize their proposals – section by section.
-This will help you to do a fair apples-to-apples comparison based on your evaluation criteria, which is next.
+This will help you make a fair apples-to-apples comparison based on your evaluation criteria, which is next.
 BTW, you can require that proposals only be 50 pages long, forcing the vendors to edit typically overwritten material.

 How many times have we seen a project “postponed” when the proposal pricing comes in?
 Prior to releasing an RFP, work with vendors to get a ballpark idea for project pricing.
 Key to project budgeting is to understand that there are three basic components:

 a.
-Vendor software – pricing could be based on number of users, number of servers, both.
+Vendor software – pricing could be based on the number of users, number of servers, both.

 b.
 Implementation costs -for every dollar spent on software, you may be spending two dollars on implementation.